 In the middle of a Chicago winter, yardwork of any kind is probably the last thing on your mind.
 The ground in your yard is likely frozen and the plant life, including the grass, trees, and shrubs are dormant.
 For the most part, you must wait until the spring to start your yardwork for the new growing season.
 However, there is one thing you can do during the winter to help your trees and shrubs; pruning.
 Tree pruning is highly recommended during the winter, especially for woody plants, while the tree is dormant.
 Winter tree pruning has many benefits including the promotion of new growth in the spring, and it is easier to prune when the leaves are gone and all the branches are visible.

-You should consider pruning your trees at this point in the winter to shape them and remove branches that are diseased, dead, or too close to a building or power lines.
+You should consider pruning your trees late in the winter to shape them and remove branches that are diseased, dead, or too close to a building or power lines.
 While it is possible for you to prune your trees yourself, pruning can be a difficult and even dangerous job.
 Improper tree pruning can be harmful to your trees and shrubs and if you attempt to prune tall trees without the proper training or equipment, you could seriously hurt yourself or damage your property.
 By hiring a professional arborist like Hendricksen Tree Care to handle the winter tree trimming, you can ensure that your tree will be pruned correctly by professionals with the proper equipment and training to do it safely.

 Benefits of Tree Pruning